Andy's Play: Cultural references

 The songs featured in the episode from the actual Sweeney Todd musical are "The Ballad of Sweeney Todd", "Johanna", and "By the Sea".
 Erin accidentally references The Baby-Sitters Club, a series of novels by Ann M. Martin, when talking about breaking into the babysitting business in Scranton.
 Michael brings balloons to the musical, Phyllis notes that they remind her of the 2009 Pixar film Up.
 Jim mentions that trying to put CeCe to sleep reminds him of the 2008 war film The Hurt Locker.
-The ending scene features Michael auditioning for the musical by re-acting an entire episode of the American police procedural and legal drama television series Law & Order, complete with opening monologue, theme music, and the show's notable "Clang" sound effect.
+The ending scene features Michael auditioning for the musical by re-acting an entire episode of the American police procedural and legal drama television series Law & Order, complete with opening monologue, theme music, and "Clang" sound effect, though the actual dialogue and storyline are not from any episode of Law & Order and were written specifically for "Andy's Play".
 Andy sings Macy Gray's single "I Try" with the rest of the office to cheer himself up at the end of the episode.